No. 2 Iowa State vs. No. 7 Kentucky NCAA Tournament predictions: Odds, recent stats, trends, and best bets

 Once the model is finished running, we put its projections next to the latest betting lines for the game to arrive at a relative confidence level for each wager.

-Here are the best bets our model is projecting for Sunday’s game between Iowa State and Kentucky:
+Here are the best bets our model is projecting for Sunday’s game between Purdue and Miami (FL):

 - Moneyline: Rotoworld Bet is staying away from a play on the Moneyline

-- Total: Rotoworld Bet is leaning towards a play on the Game Total OVER 145.5
+- Total: Rotoworld Bet is recommending a play on the Game Total OVER 147.5

 Follow our experts on socials to keep up with all the latest content from the staff: